- Soil Association

 Agroecology: Enabling the Transition

 Providing alternatives for current mainstream agricultural practices in the UK is a key piece of the puzzle to address the climate and biodiversity emergencies, as well as health and food production challenges.
-Agroecology is increasingly recognised as a solution to tackle these from the ground up!
 But to scale agroecology uptake, we need to make sure knowledge around it is available as widely as possible.
-Soil Association Scotland is part of a coalition developing a new project which aims to facilitate knowledge exchange on agroecology across Scotland.

 Agroecology is increasingly recognised across public and private spheres as an agriculture-based solution which has ‘significant potential to help Scotland tackle the twin crises of climate change and biodiversity decline whilst building resilience into our food production systems’.* However, shifting to agroecological practices requires expertise and commitment from farmers and crofters; this, in turn, means providing them with opportunities to access know-how and practical tools to embrace and implement agroecological practices in their operations.

-Agroecology: enabling the transition is a project running between August 2022 and March 2023 which aims to address this need by facilitating practical knowledge exchange on agroecology across Scotland.
-Building on our previous project – Agroecology: facilitating mindset change – this new project’s goal is to ‘widen and deepen understanding of agroecology specifically through a farmer to farmer/crofter to crofter cooperative learning programme’.
+Agroecology: enabling the transition was a project running between August 2022 and March 2023 aiming to address this need by facilitating practical knowledge exchange on agroecology across Scotland.
+Building on our previous project – Agroecology: facilitating mindset change – this new project’s goal was to ‘widen and deepen understanding of agroecology specifically through a farmer to farmer/crofter to crofter cooperative learning programme’.

-The project is being developed by a coalition which, in addition to Soil Association Scotland, brings together Nourish Scotland, Landworkers’ Alliance, Pasture for Life, the Nature Friendly Farming Network and Propagate.
+The project was developed by a coalition which, in addition to Soil Association Scotland, brought together Nourish Scotland, Landworkers’ Alliance, Pasture for Life, the Nature Friendly Farming Network and Propagate.

-The project has been funded by The Scottish Government through the Knowledge Transfer and Innovation Fund.
-The Government has recently set out its vision for Scotland becoming a leader in sustainable and regenerative agriculture.
+The project was funded by The Scottish Government through the Knowledge Transfer and Innovation Fund.
+The Scottish Government set out its vision for Scotland becoming a leader in sustainable and regenerative agriculture.
 “The Cabinet Secretary said clearly: we are on a journey of significant transformation.
 It’s important it’s a just transition – one that supports farmers and crofters along the way” said group facilitator Nikki Yoxall.

-The project has two stages: first, a series of regional groups; followed by a set of 12 online knowledge transfer events on a variety of themes related to agroecological practices.
+The project had two stages: first, a series of regional groups; followed by a set of 12 online knowledge transfer events on a variety of themes related to agroecological practices.

-As part of this, Soil Association Scotland will facilitate a regional group in Central Scotland focusing on organic market gardening, with additional focus on training/apprenticeships/internships.
-We are already working on coordinating the three on-farm events over the autumn and winter (with topics decided by the group).
-There are also five other groups being set up (participants can only register to be part of one group!):
+As part of this, Soil Association Scotland facilitated a regional group in Central Scotland focusing on organic market gardening, with additional focus on training/apprenticeships/internships and three on-farm events over the autumn and winter (with topics decided by the group).
+There were also five other groups set up:

 - Pastured poultry feed group – West Coast focus.
 For more info contact: clem.sandison@landworkersalliance.org.uk